tdwg/geoschemes/terrestrial/Towards_SDS/README.md

 source tables cell-by-cell — 1,048 real rows, zero mismatches.

-**Data-quality finding, not something this merge introduced:** `Level4`'s declared row count (1,004) includes 386 fully-blank rows — Excel formatting padding with no content, present since before this process started (traced back through every cached copy from this session, including the original pre-harmonization file, and still present in the live production `../Level4_20-Aug-26.xlsx` on GitHub today).
+**Data-quality finding, not something this merge introduced:** `Level4`'s declared row count (1,004) included 386 fully-blank rows — Excel formatting padding with no content, present since before this process started (traced back through every cached copy from this session, including the original pre-harmonization file, and still present in the live production `../Level4_20-Aug-26.xlsx` on GitHub today).
 Real Level4 data ends at 618 rows.
-The master table drops these blank rows rather than carrying them forward; the four per-level `_SDS-aligned` files above still contain them unchanged, since cleaning that up wasn't in scope for the rename pass.
-Worth deciding on the call whether to also strip that padding from the production Level4 file.
+Both the master table and, as of this update, `Level4_SDS-aligned.xlsx` itself now drop these blank rows.
+The live production file on GitHub still has them — worth deciding on the call whether to clean that up there too.

 This does **not** decide whether terrestrial and marine end up as one SDS standard or two, or what marine's own table structure should be — both are still explicitly on the agenda for the 25 Aug call.
 It only settles that *within* the terrestrial domain, the four levels live in one table now instead of four.

+## Valid-units filtering

+The master table and all four per-level `_SDS-aligned` tables now contain only currently valid units.
+A unit is excluded if its `Change according to page 9` value contains the code `D` ("Deleted unit," per the Legend sheet in `CHANGES_SDS-aligned.xlsx` — the same A/B/C/D/N/T coding used throughout WGSRPD and this update).
+Checked against the full CHANGES log: only two units are recorded as deleted (Sudan's old undivided `SUD-OO`, superseded by `SUD-SD` + `SUD-SS`; and Réunion's old undivided `REU-OO`, superseded by `REU-RE` + `REU-TR`). `REU-OO` was already absent from the live tables;
+`SUD-OO` was still present and flagged `D`, and has now been removed — one row, Level 4, out of 1,048.
+Its replacements (`SUD-SD`, `SUD-SS`, already marked `A` for Additional unit) are unaffected and remain.

+The CHANGES log itself is **not** filtered — it's the historical record and is supposed to include deletions, so `CHANGES_SDS-aligned.xlsx` still lists both.

+## Issue references normalized

+Three `Revision notes` (two in `Level4_SDS-aligned.xlsx`/master, plus one in `CHANGES_SDS-aligned.xlsx`'s `NOTES` column) referenced the old internal `GSTerr9` numbering instead of the GitHub issue.
+Replaced with `issue #10`, using the GSTerr→GitHub-issue mapping established earlier in this project (`GSTerr9` → issue #10).
+No other `GSTerr`-style references were found anywhere in the four level tables, the master, or the CHANGES log.

 ## Deliberately NOT done here (open questions for the 25 Aug call)